learn-co-curriculum/environment-mac-os-catalina-setup/README.md

-**If you encountered any issues while configuring Git, follow the [instructions provided by GitHub][add ssh] for additional information.** For additional info on configuring Git, [check out the community maintained documentation][git-scm].
+**If you encountered any issues while configuring Git, follow the [instructions provided by GitHub][add ssh] for additional information.** For additional info on configuring Git, [check out the community-maintained documentation][git-scm].

 [git-scm]: https://www.git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_first_time